 That means tens of millions of people in the UK are impacted each year, affecting their ability to sustain relationships, manage in the workplace or simply get through the day.

 The focus for World Mental Health Day this year is dignity in mental health.
-Many suffers still experience discrimination and lack of understanding making it difficult for suffers to be open about what they are going through.
+Many sufferers still experience discrimination and lack of understanding making it difficult for suffers to be open about what they are going through.
 In the UK it is estimated that only a quarter of people with mental health conditions receive ongoing treatment, and many are afraid to seek help because of the stigma associated with mental health conditions.

 Information is key